randyrossi/bmc64/README.md

 # C64OS Support

 C64OS will work with BMC64 from 4.1 onward but only with JiffyDOS kernal replacement installed.
 For some reason, the regular kernal hangs on application launches.
 This happens on desktop versions of VICE as well so I don't think it's a problem with BMC64 specifically.
 If you are able to use C64OS without JiffyDOS on VICE, let me know.

+From BMC64 5.0.0 onwards C64OS is supported with networking!
+Follow the [NETWORKING.md](/NETWORKING.md) readme or this [post](https://retro.minch.io/2026/09/c64-os-on-bmc64-with-networking/) has a step by step to get going.

+Please consult the [official C64OS website](https://c64os.com/) for more information.

 # Sound